 The Sisters of the Holy Names of Jesus and Mary (SNJM) have developed commited connections with international non-governmental organizations (NGOs) focused on justice, peace and development.

 The organization brings together 20 Catholic women’s religious congregations working in more than 80 countries.
-The organization brings the voices, concerns and experiences of all members in the area of education, health care, social work and development at the United Nations.
+The organization contributes to bringing the voices, concerns and experiences of all members in the area of education, health care, social work and development to the United Nations.
 This work in solidarity with civil society aims at systemic change to create a more just world.

 Transformation Resource Center (TRC) – Lesotho